trifle/face/README.md

 Large-scale analyses of video material is bound to encounter several bottlenecks which have been worked around in this repository.
 We want to make these observations available in the hope that future research may benefit.

 ### Disk I/O
-Video material takes up significant disk space; even our modest sample reached approximately 6TB.
+Video material takes up significant disk space; even our modest sample reached approximately 6TB of raw recordings.
 More importantly though, the individual images of extracted faces can easily overwhelm a disk system, either by using up all available inodes or by slowing down directory access.
 Possible solutions are
 (1) a tiered directory structure that stores images in subfolders named by tiered hash bytes (`123/456/789/123456789.jpg`),
 (2) directly analyzing faces without storing them on disk (this requires that all applicable neural networks fit into the gpu memory at once), and
 (3) our approach: Storing face images in an uncompressed tar per video file.